ChuanyuXue/udp-latency/README.md

 # udp-latency
-A tiny latency testing tool implemented by UDP protocol in Python 📈.
+A tiny end-to-end latency testing tool implemented by UDP protocol in Python 📈.